Adanna-Nnajiofor/Note-taking-API-with-typescript/README.md

 - Set up an Express server in `index.ts`
 - Connected to MongoDB using Mongoose
-- Implemented middleware for JSON parsing and CORS
+- Implemented middleware for JSON parsing, CORS, validation, and logging

 ### 3. Implementing Routes & Controllers